Samalth/Sales-boardgame-thebestseller-/README.txt

 Lastly, you should start both sides (client and server) of the project:
 - Type "npm start" in the 'server' window
-- Type "npm start" in the 'server' window
+- Type "npm start" in the 'client' window

 IMPORTANT NOTE: